 Brain Injuries from Lack of Oxygen

-One type of traumatic brain injury not caused by blunt trauma or a penetration object is an anoxic and hypoxic brain injury.
+One type of brain injury that is not caused by blunt trauma or a penetration object is known as an anoxic and hypoxic brain injury.
 These injuries are essentially the same but vary in degree.

 An anoxic brain injury occurs when the brain doesn’t receive enough oxygen to stay alive, leading to death.
 A hypoxic brain injury occurs when the brain receives insufficient oxygen, resulting in damage to the brain.